tchx84/Flatseal/DOCUMENTATION.md

 This section indicates the permissions of Flatpak with better integration with Flatseal.
 It is based on the official [Sandbox Permissions Reference](https://docs.flatpak.org/en/latest/sandbox-permissions-reference.html).

-Flatseal uses the `flatpak override` command.
-Every change the user does will make Flatseal run the `flatpak override` command to override the default permissions that the Flatpak program originally shipped with.
-All overridden permissions are located inside the `~/.local/share/flatpak/overrides` and `/var/lib/flatpak/overrides` directories.
+Flatseal follows the same concept as `flatpak-override`: overriding the default permissions that the Flatpak program originally shipped with.
+Every change the user does will trigger Flatseal to output the overriden permissions in the `~/.local/share/flatpak/overrides` directory.

+If you want to read more into Flatseal's permissions, you can look at the [Permissions section](#permissions).

 If you want to read more into `flatpak override`, you can look at the [`FLATPAK OVERRIDE(1)` manpage](https://manpages.debian.org/testing/flatpak/flatpak-override.1.en.html).

 ### Permissions